 New York is a big state, but the lighting universe can sometimes be small.
 For example, both companies are located in the Empire State: WAC Lighting is based in the Long Island town of Port Washington, and crystal manufacturer Schonbek Worldwide has long been headquartered in the Upstate New York city of Plattsburgh.
-Perhaps most importantly, WAC Lighting & Modern Forms principal Dirk Wald is well-versed in Schonbek’s 150-year history and work quality as is RJ LeFleur, currently a regional sales manager with WAC/Modern Forms, and Brian Bell.
+Perhaps most importantly, WAC Lighting & Modern Forms principal Dirk Wald is well-versed in Schonbek’s 150-year history and work quality as is RJ LeFleur, currently a regional sales manager with WAC/Modern Forms, who also was employed at Schonbek.
 Unlike some private equity transactions that have occurred within the residential lighting industry, this new alliance is a balanced combination of two family-centric manufacturers —which will most certainly make fans of both brands happy.

 “My family and I were thrilled to hear this news,” says Andrew Schonbek.
 “Working with Dirk was a joy, as I witnessed first-hand his creative energy, passion for the product, impeccable design sense, and understanding and advocacy of customers.
 I predict that these unique talents will soon find expression in a creative renaissance at Schonbek that will once again position it as a leading, cutting-edge brand.
 There’s nobody I know of who’s better positioned than Dirk and WAC to carry forward the legacy that four generations of Schonbeks labored to build since 1870.”